dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

   * This is OpenCore's optional GUI, we'll be going over how to set this up in [Post Install](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html) so remove this for now
 * OpenHfsPlus.efi
   * Open sourced HFS Plus driver, quite slow so we recommend not using unless you know what you're doing.
+* OpenPartitionDxe.efi
+  * Required to boot recovery on OS X 10.7 through 10.9
+	* Note: OpenDuet users(ie. without UEFI) will have this driver built-in, not requiring it
 * OpenUsbKbDxe.efi
   * Used for OpenCore picker on **legacy systems running DuetPkg**, [not recommended and even harmful on Ivy Bridge and newer](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653)
 * Ps2KeyboardDxe.efi + Ps2MouseDxe.efi